DefinitelyTyped/DefinitelyTyped/README.md

 #### My PR is merged; when will the `@types` NPM package be updated?

-NPM packages should update within a few hours.
-If it's been more than 24 hours, ping @RyanCavanaugh and @andy-ms on the PR to investigate.
+NPM packages should update within a few minutes.
+If it's been more than an hour, mention the PR number on [the DefinitelyTyped Gitter channel](https://gitter.im/DefinitelyTyped/DefinitelyTyped) and the current maintainer will get the correct team member to investigate.

 #### I'm writing a definition that depends on another definition.
 Should I use `<reference types="" />` or an import?